 Well, hello!
 My name is Dee and welcome to Green Smoothie Gourmet where I share whole food plant-based recipes – often desserts and snacks – that are nutritious, easy to prepare, and typically require single-digit familiar ingredients.

-I do have a graduate degree in the sciences, but my husband likes to tease me that I majored in how to hide vegetables in desserts😂.
+I have a graduate degree in the sciences, but my husband and friends say my biggest talent is hiding vegetables in desserts😂.

 On this blog, you will find that my recipes are primarily breakfasts, snacks and desserts, with the occasional savory meal recipe as well.
 All my recipes can be eaten by those who eat vegan, vegetarian, dairy-free, and refined-sugar-free, and increasingly gluten-free, and reduced or even no sugar.
 And many are friendly for a paleo or Whole30 or keto diet.